MANILA, Philippines – President Benigno Aquino III will not meddle

 In the Senate, committee amendments have been introduced and senators have begun raising individual amendments.

-Senate President Juan Ponce Enrile though said that the RH bill will have to take the backseat because the chamber’s priority is to pass the budget and the sin tax bill.
+have to take the backseat because the chamber’s priority is to pass the

 “It’s a second priority.
 It’s not as urgent,” Enrile said last week.